By Adam Zwig, PhD

 To Repress with Pills or to Process

 A client of mine, Bob, a thirty-nine year-old waiter, complained of chronic depressed moods despite the fact that nothing particularly depressing had occurred in his life.
 He couldn’t figure out why he always felt down since everything seemed to be in order—he had a good marriage, a decent job, and great friends.
 He claimed he was depressed “for no reason” and told me he had a chemical imbalance in his brain.
-Find out how I helped him transform his problem in Part Two of this Blog post.
+Read about how working on his inner critic changed him.
+How Bob Transformed His Depressed Moods.

 *Client names have been changed